 Celebrate Your Ancestors

 Celebrate the lives of your ancestors and loved ones by making an ancestor’s altar.
 You can choose to make this as large or as small as you like.
-Start by deciding where to put your altar.
-Then cleanse that area with a white sage smudge stick.
+Start by deciding where to put your altar, then cleanse that area with sound or a smoke cleansing stick.
 Next, add an altar cloth, to help welcome your ancestors.
-Gather together photographs, heirlooms, and any other mementos of your loved ones.
-Before finally arranging them all on your altar.
-Along with some candles and any other decorations that you want to include.
+Gather together photographs, heirlooms, and any other mementos of your loved ones, before finally arranging them all on your altar along with some candles and any other decorations that you want to include.

-Once your altar is built, you can light the candles and sit quietly, looking at your ancestors’ photographs.
-Reminisce on times spent together.
+Once your altar is built, you can light the candles and sit quietly, looking at your ancestors’ photographs and reminiscing on times spent together.
 Or if you didn’t know them, think about what their lives could have been like.
-Thank them for being part of your life and heritage and acknowledge any feelings that you may have.
+Thank them all for being part of your life and heritage and acknowledge any feelings that you may have.
 Samhain is a time to honor our ancestors, and an ancestor’s altar can be included in many different rituals.

 Feast with the dead

-When feasting with the dead, prepare an extra place setting at your table for your ancestor to join you.
-Eat by candlelight and remove all other distractions.
-Also, if possible, use the color black in your table setting, such as a tablecloth, napkins, or plates.
-Traditionally a Samhain supper consists of harvest vegetables and game meat.
-Served with dark bread and accompanied or followed by an apple dish.
+When feasting with the dead, prepare an extra place setting at your table for your ancestor to join you and eat by candlelight removing all other distractions.
+If possible, use the color black in your table setting, such as a tablecloth, napkins, or plates.
+Traditionally a Samhain supper consists of harvest vegetables and game meat, served with dark bread and accompanied or followed by an apple dish.
 But you can choose any menu you and your family prefer.
-You should make enough food to include some on your ancestor’s plate.
+You should always make enough food to include some on your ancestor’s plate.